-- Students must be part of an institutional license
+- Learners must be part of an institutional license.

-- The institutional license must include peer review and an integration with Canvas
+- The institutional license must include peer review and an LMS integration.

 In this article

 This section outlines important terminology and definitions of the items that will be referenced throughout the help article.
 Peer review assignments are customizable and allow for several optional features.